-- a) proper books of account have been kept by the Company as required by the Companies Act, 2017 (XIX of 2017); - b) the statement of financial position, statement of comprehensive income, the statement of changes in equity and the statement of cash flows together with the notes thereon have been drawn up in conformity with the Companies Act, 2017 (XIX of 2017) and are in agreement with the books of account and returns; - c) expenditure incurred during the year was for the purpose of the Company's business; and - d) no Zakat was deductible at source under the Zakat and Ushr Ordinance, 1980 (XVIII of 1980).
+- b) the statement of financial position, statement of comprehensive income, the statement of changes in equity and the statement of cash flows together with the notes thereon have been drawn up in conformity with the Companies Act, 2017 (XIX of 2017) and are in agreement with the books of account and returns; - c) expenditure incurred during the year was for the purpose of the Company's business; and - d) no Zakat was deductible at source under the Zakat and Ushr Ordinance, 1980 (XVIII of 1980).

-The engagement partner on the audit resulting in this independent auditor's report is Shahid Mohsin Shaikh(FCA)
+The engagement partner on the audit resulting in this independent auditor's report is Shahid Mohsin Shaikh (FCA).